AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Filter_Expressions.md

 Filter Expressions: Values
 ==================

 Filter expressions can be applied to certain read operations that return Sequential Data Store values or objects.
 This section covers data values.
-For filtering on metadata objects refer to [Filter Expressions: Metadata Objects](xref:sdsFilterExpressionsMetadata).
+For filtering on SDS objects refer to [Filter Expressions: SDS Objects](xref:sdsFilterExpressionsObjects).

 Filter expressions can be applied to any read that returns multiple values, including `Get Values` and `Get Summaries`.